godotengine/godot-docs/learning/features/3d/environment_and_post_processing.rst

 Environment and Post-Processing
 ===============================

-Godot 3 provides a redesigned Environment node, as well as a brand new post-processing system with many available effects, right out of the box.
+Godot 3 provides a redesigned Environment resource, as well as a brand new post-processing system with many available effects, right out of the box.

 Environment
 -----------